trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     ``${REPOSITORY_NAME}_NO_IMPLICIT_PACKAGE_ENABLE`` is true.

-The above variables typically are defined in the outer TriBITS Project's CTest driver scripts or even in top-level project files in order to adjust how its listed repositories are handled.
-What these variable do is to allow a large project to turn off the enable of optional SE packages in a given TriBITS repository to provide more detailed control of what gets used from a given TriBITS repository.
-This, for example, is used in the CASL VERA project to mange some of its extra repositories and packages to further auto-reduce the number of packages that get enabled.
+The above variables typically are defined in the outer TriBITS Project's CTest driver scripts or even in top-level project files in order to adjust how packages in its listed repositories are handled.
+What these variable do is to allow a large project to turn off the auto-enable of optional SE packages in a given TriBITS repository to provide more detailed control of what gets used from a given TriBITS repository.
+This, for example, is used in the CASL VERA project to mange some of its extra repositories and packages to further reduce the number of packages that get auto-enabled.

+..
+ToDo: We should likely change this so that only tests and example don't get
+.. enabled by default, not the packages itself.
+This is mainly used to avoid
+.. certain packages from getting enabled in the CI server when updates are
+.. received.
+This needs to be explained in the section on the CI server.

 Example Enable/Disable Use Cases